Fuel Injection Systems - Then & Now

 The fuel injection system is one of those inventions that beg the question – why wasn’t this invented sooner?

-A modern fuel injection system works by atomising the fuel at high pressure, mixing with clean air as it passes the inlet manifold before entering the combustion chamber of each cylinder.
+A modern fuel injection system works by atomising the fuel at high pressure, mixing it with clean air as it passes the inlet manifold, before entering the combustion chamber of each cylinder.

 The key element of the electronic modern fuel injection system is the word “electronic.”